 When and Why Should I Apply for a Tax Lien Discharge?

-In order to be eligible, you must provide the IRS with proof that you are able to protect their interest.
-There are a number of forms you must fill out displaying the appraised value of the property, a description of the property and a basis for the discharge.
+You can apply for a tax lien discharge by demonstrating to the IRS that their granting of the tax lien discharge would not jeopardize their interest in the property.
+In other words, the IRS would still be paid the amount owed without the use of the tax lien.
+There are a number of forms you must fill out demonstrating the appraised value of the property, a description of the property and a basis for the discharge.
 There are a number of reasons that the IRS may approve your property for discharge including:

-What Happens When the IRS Approves My Application for a Lien Discharge?
+What Happens When the IRS Approves My Application for a Tax Lien Discharge?

-If the IRS approves your application, they will send you a certificate towards that specific property.
-Once you receive a Certificate of Discharge on your property you can place the property for sale without the attached liability of a tax lien on said property.
-With a discharge, you can refinance your property and use the extra cash from the refinance towards paying your tax debt or you may sell your property and use the proceeds of the sale towards paying off the debt.
+If the IRS approves your application for a tax lien discharge, they will send you a Certificate of Discharge for that specific property.
+Upon receiving this discharge, you can list the property for sale without the attached liability of a tax lien on said property.
+With a discharge, you can refinance your property and use the extra cash from the refinance toward paying your tax debt or you may sell your property outright and use the proceeds of the sale towards paying off the debt.

-This however, is not a solution to the entirety of your tax debt.
-You will still owe the tax debt as well as any interest or fees attached to the debt to the IRS, even if your property is approved for the discharge.
-In addition to still owing the debt, the discharge only applies to the specific property named on the certificate, any other property attached to the lien will remain attached and subject to levy if the tax debt is not paid.
+However, this is not the entire solution tax debt problem.
+You will still owe the tax debt as well as any interest or penalties attached to the debt by the IRS, even if your property is approved for the discharge.
+In addition to still owing the debt, the discharge only applies to the specific property named on the certificate.
+Any other property attached to the lien will remain attached and subject to levy if the tax debt is not paid.

-If you are looking to refinance or sell property placed under a federal tax lien, you may check if your property is eligible to be discharged of tax lien.
-There are a number of factors to be considered when selling or refinancing property under a tax lien and a applying to be discharged of a tax lien is one of many routes that you can take.
-It is best to speak to a tax professional to explore your options and see which best fits your situation.
+If you are looking to refinance or sell property attached to a federal tax lien, you may first verify that your property is eligible for discharge of that tax lien.
+There are a number of factors to be considered when selling or refinancing property under a tax lien.
+Applying for a tax lien discharge is one of your many options.
+It is best to consult a tax professional to explore your options and see which option best fits your situation.
 Give us a call today for a consultation to see if a tax lien discharge will work for you.